anto31ad/experimental-api/README.md

     3. tap on *Authorize* below
 3. choose any operation and follow the instructions to test it
 4. have fun!

+### b) Use the API through the frontend

+First, you need to setup the frontend;

+To do so, follow the instructions in the [frontend repo](https://github.com/anto31ad/experimental-api-fe);

+At that point:

+1. re-read the instruction in this document to make sure everything is setup correctly.
+2. To login, use `admin` as username and `secret` as password.
+3. Have fun with the web app!

 ---